85 Health Insurance Portability and Accountability Act (HIPAA)

 The Covered Entity’s procedures must identify the Pharmacy staff, business associates, student workers, or other individuals who need access to PHI to perform their job duties.

 F. Business Associates – Direct Liability.
 Business Associates of Campus Pharmacy can be subject to liability for failure to follow the requirements of HIPAA.
-Business Associates are expected to be knowledgeable of, and compliant with, all pertinent federal laws and regulations.
-Contracts between Business Associates and MTSU must include a provision providing for this expectation.
+The following outlines recent 2019 requirements from the Office of Civil Rights (OCR) for which Business Associates can be held liable and for which the OCR can exact enforcement action:

 G. Patient Authorization.
 Patient authorization provides covered entities with permission to utilize or transmit PHI for specific purposes.